How to choose the right colors for your charts?

 This is also similar to the previous point, just that this time you are not using an entirely different color to highlight the important point.
 For instance, if you have been using a lighter shade of blue, you can decide to use a deeper shade of blue to highlight the important blue to make it different and captivating.

 However, this method of highlighting only works for a chart where the points are not attached.
-Which means the method can not work on a pie chart where the points are attached but will work perfectly on a bar chart.
+This means the method can not work on a pie-chart where the points are attached but will work perfectly on a bar chart.

 Make Use of Intuitive Colors